scc-digitalhub/docs/user/docs/scenarios/mlllm/llm.md

 ## Fine-tuned LLM model

-when it comes to custom LLM model, it is possible to create HuggingFace-based fine tuned model, log it and then serve it from the model path.
+When it comes to custom LLM model, it is possible to create a HuggingFace-based fine-tuned model, log it and serve it from the model path.

-When using SDK, this may be accomplished as follows.
+When using the SDK, this may be accomplished as follows.

-First, import necessary libraries and create a project to host the functions and executions
+First, import the necessary libraries and create a project to host the functions and runs:

 ```python
 import digitalhub as dh